-The presbytery is the oldest building on this site, built in the 20's.
+The presbytery is the oldest building on this site, opened in 1925.
 This building was earthquake strengthened to 67% NBS in 2013/14.
 The building accommodates the parish office and a small flat for emergency accommodation.

-The church and attached hall were built in the 30's and 1974 respectively.
+The church and attached hall were built in 1974 and 1931 respectively.
 Earthquake strengthening of the hall was completed in 2015 to bring the hall to 70% of NBS.

 The 2017 property review noted that both the church and presbytery were in good condition as a result of refurbishment work in the last 10 years.
-The estimate for required maintenance was \$33k (2017) for the presbytery / house and 58k for the church which when escalated 25% would now be a total \$114k.
+The estimate for required maintenance was \$33k (2017) for the presbytery / house and \$58k for the church, which when escalated 25%, would now total \$114k.

-The church capacity is 300, doors opening to the hall increase capacity to 400.
+The church capacity is 300 people, with doors opening to the hall increasing the capacity to 400.

 The location in Johnsonville is the most central of the three churches in the parish and is well served by public transport and parking.
-Parking options on the weekend include St Brigid's school playground.
+Parking options on the weekend include St Brigid's school playground, local streets and Johnsonville Mall car park.

-The church is only 200m from St Brigid's school which facilitates access to and regular use of the church by the school.
+The church is only 150m from St Brigid's school which facilitates access to, and regular use of, the church by the school and enables parking for parishioners on weekends.

 Challenge 2000 occupies a neighbouring property owned by the Society of Mary.
-This provides the opportunity for shared use of facilities / property by Challenge and the parish.
+This provides the opportunity for shared use of facilities / property by Challenge 2000 and the parish.

-If St Peter and Paul's church were to be the Mass centre for the parish consideration should be given to:
+If St Peter and Paul's church were to be the Mass centre for the parish, consideration should be given to:

-- 1. Refresh of the sanctuary, seating, music and AV systems in the short term. - 2.
-Refurbishment of the hall, kitchen and toilets in the short term. - 3.
-Development of a new multi-purpose Parish community centre on 27 Dr Taylor Terrace.
+- 1. Refresh of the sanctuary, seating, music and AV systems in the short term - 2.
+Refurbishment of the hall, kitchen and toilets in the short term - 3.
+Development of a new multi-purpose parish community centre on 27 Dr Taylor Terrace.

-Alternatively if another location was chosen as the single parish Mass and mission centre the property could be sold, leased or developed for housing or other commercial purposes.
+Alternatively, if another location was chosen as the single parish Mass and mission centre the property could be sold, leased or developed for housing or other commercial purposes.
 These options have not been investigated.

+House and Property

+27 Dr Taylor Terrace

-House and Property 27 Dr Taylor Terrace
+The parish owns the land and house at 27 Dr Taylor Terrace which neighbours the church and presbytery.

-The Parish owns the land and house at 27 Dr Taylor Terrace which neighbours the church and presbytery.
-Along with this site, the Challenge 2000 / Society of Mary property and the flats owned by the Brigidine Sisters the entire block is owned by Catholic interests.
-The parish has first option on purchasing the flats owned and occupied by the Brigidines should they ever decide to sell them.
+Along with this site, the Challenge 2000 / Society of Mary property and the flats owned by the Brigidine Sisters means the entire block in central Johnsonville is owned by Catholic interests.
+This creates strong strategic value for the parish.
+The parish has first option on purchasing the flats owned and occupied by the Brigidine Order should they ever decide to sell them.